Cannabinoid hyperemesis syndrome

-Cannabinoid hyperemesis syndrome (CHS) is recurrent nausea, vomiting, and cramping abdominal pain that can occur due to prolonged, high-dose cannabis use.
-These symptoms may be relieved temporarily by taking a hot shower or bath.
-Complications may include kidney failure and electrolyte problems, and the condition can be fatal if not properly managed.
+Cannabinoid hyperemesis syndrome (CHS) is recurrent nausea, vomiting, and cramping abdominal pain that can occur due to cannabis use.

-Weekly cannabis use is generally required for the syndrome to occur; synthetic cannabinoids can also cause CHS.
+CHS is associated with frequent (weekly or more often), long-term (several months or longer) cannabis use; synthetic cannabinoids can also cause CHS.
 The underlying mechanism is unclear, with several possibilities proposed.
-Diagnosis is based on the symptoms, as well as the history of cannabis use (including a urine screen test if necessary).
+Diagnosis is based on the symptoms; a history of cannabis use, especially persistent, frequent use of high-dose cannabis products; and ruling out other possible causes of hyperemesis (persistent vomiting).
 The condition is typically present for some time before the diagnosis is made.

+The only known curative treatment for CHS is to stop using cannabis.
+Symptoms usually remit after two weeks of complete abstinence, although some patients continue to experience nausea, cyclic vomiting, or abdominal pain for up to 90 days.
+Treatments during an episode of vomiting are generally supportive in nature (one example being hydration).
+There is tentative evidence for the use of capsaicin cream on the abdomen during an acute episode.

+Frequent hot showers or baths are both a possible sign (diagnostic indicator) of CHS, and a short-term palliative treatment (often called hot water hydrotherapy in the medical literature).

 Another condition that presents similarly is cyclic vomiting syndrome (CVS).

-The only known effective treatment for CHS is to stop using cannabis.
-Two weeks (or possibly more) may be required to see a benefit.
-The primary differentiation between CHS and CVS is that cessation of cannabis use only relieves CHS.

-Treatments during an episode of vomiting are generally supportive in nature (e.g., hydration).
-There is tentative evidence for the use of capsaicin cream on the abdomen during an acute episode.
+The primary differentiation between CHS and CVS is that cessation of cannabis use resolves CHS, but not CVS.
+Another key difference is that CVS symptoms typically begin during the early morning; predominant morning symptoms are not characteristic of CHS.
+Distinguishing the two can be difficult since many people with CVS use cannabis, possibly to relieve their symptoms.

 The syndrome was first described in 2004, and simplified diagnostic criteria were published in 2009.

 Signs and symptoms

-The long-term and short-term effects of cannabis use are associated with behavioral effects leading to a wide variety of effects on the body systems and physiological states.
 CHS is a paradoxical syndrome characterized by hyperemesis (persistent vomiting), as opposed to the better known antiemetic properties of cannabinoids.
-Specifically, CHS takes the pattern of cyclical nausea, vomiting, and abdominal pain in the setting of chronic cannabinoid use.
-The abdominal pain tends to be mild and diffused.
+The most prominent CHS symptoms are cyclical nausea, vomiting, and abdominal pain, concomitant with chronic cannabinoid use.
 There are three phases of CHS: the prodromal phase, the hyperemetic phase, and the recovery phase.

 Prodromal phase

-The prodromal phase is characterized by mild symptoms of CHS, including nausea, anxiety, mild discomfort, sweating, and increased thirst; symptoms are more severe in the morning.
-Prior to the use of compensatory exposure to hot water to treat symptoms, people sometimes increase their intake of cannabinoids in an effort to treat the persistent nausea they experience.
-This phase can last for months or even years.
+The prodromal phase is characterized by mild symptoms of CHS, including nausea, anxiety and fear related to vomiting, mild abdominal discomfort, sweating, and increased thirst; symptoms can be more severe in the morning, but this is not always the case.
+During this phase, treatment with compulsive bathing is rarely reported, and some individuals may attempt to treat their symptoms with cannabis use.
+This phase can last for months to years.